 The BSA upheld both the accuracy and fairness complaints.
-It agreed that the item had stated that the school Board had comment from the man's family and his solicitor, and the BSA taken no action until presented with the petition, and accepted noted that these were the most obvious - and perhaps only the complainant's evidence that the students responsible were sources for an alternative perspective. already being dealt with by the time the petition was presented.
-In these circumstances, the BSA considered that TVNZ The BSA considered that the item was inaccurate in this respect. made reasonable efforts to present alternative points of view.
-The item was also inaccurate in stating that the students' petition In the absence of other available information refuting the man's requested removal of the gang-affiliated students, as the petition guilt, the BSA declined to uphold the balance complaint. made no such request.
-The BSA also agreed that it was inaccurate Decision ref.
-2005-082 the reputation of the school to suggest, incorrectly, that gangrelated bullying was taking place.
+It agreed that the item had stated that the school Board had taken no action until presented with the petition, and accepted the complainant's evidence that the students responsible were already being dealt with by the time the petition was presented.
+The BSA considered that the item was inaccurate in this respect.
+The item was also inaccurate in stating that the students' petition requested removal of the gang-affiliated students, as the petition made no such request.
+The BSA also agreed that it was inaccurate to refer to the situation as one of bullying when students on both sides of the conflict had been disciplined.

+In relation to fairness, the BSA agreed that it was unfair to the reputation of the school to suggest, incorrectly, that gangrelated bullying was taking place.